 This is my youngest son.
-He's 4 years old and is a total goober.
+He's a total goober.
 Let's call him "J".

 J is probably going to be a sales person when he grows up.
 He is extroverted, charming, funny, naturally positive, and when he wants something he goes after it with dogged persistence that borders on obsession (typically candy or the cartoon Miles from Tomorrowland ), and he usually gets it.
-Plus he's smart (at least according to his mother).
+Plus he's quite smart (at least according to his mother) for a four-year-old.

 We are quite different, to say the least.